Key takeaways

 • 5X miles on flights booked through Capital One Travel

-• 2X miles on everything else
+• 2X miles on other purchases

 • 5X points on up to $500,000 spent per year on flights booked directly with airlines or through American Express Travel